Said-taoussi/FinAi/README.md

 Or you can just click on [this link](https://8nmmvvfycnsafgwzbxmfe3.streamlit.app/) to use it on the web.
+You can also access the project pitch in the pitch folder.

 ## Problem Statement:
 Managing finances can be a daunting task for many individuals and businesses.
 The lack of a user-friendly and personalized solution often results in financial stress, confusion, and missed opportunities.
 There is a need for a comprehensive, multilingual financial assistant that simplifies the complexities of personal finance, making it accessible to a global audience.